Insulin lispro (Injection)

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- Vial: Only use syringes that are made for insulin injections.
+- Vial: Use only syringes that are made for insulin injections.
 Use a new syringe each time you give yourself an injection.
 Never share insulin pens with others.

 - Cartridge or pen: Use a new needle each time with this pen.
 Never share your cartridges with others.